lyntan01/Orbital-Project/README.md

 ![Screenshot 2021-07-20 at 12.38.15 AM](/assets/Screenshot%202021-07-20%20at%2012.38.15%20AM.png)

 #### **2.4.2 Delete Reply**
-This feature allows admins to delete *any* reply that they deem inappropriate.
+This feature allows admins to delete *any* reply they deem inappropriate.

 *How to access this feature*: